TDG-Platform/docs/DGLayers.md

 # DGLayers GBDX Task

+Developer: Seth Malitz

-The DGLayers GBDX task is a general-purpose recipe-driven workflow engine that is useful for generating a wide variety of derived layers from input raster data (**_TIFF only_**).
-Output layers can be raster layers or polygon vector layers.
-A DGLayers recipe is a text file that describes a sequence of layer functions participating a flow graph without loops.
+The DGLayers (Derived Layer Generator) GBDX task is a general-purpose recipe-driven workflow engine that can be used to generate a wide variety of raster and vector layers from input raster data (**_TIFF only_**).
+A DGLayers recipe is a text file that describes a flow grapf of operations.

-A DGLayers recipe can call almost any Python array function in the numpy and scipy libraries.
-It can also call any of roughly two dozen built-in functions, including: a fast polygonize (much faster than gdal_polygonize), morphological cleaning operations, spectral indices, spectral angle mapper, class coalesce in a thematic map, dynamic range adjustment, high-quality edge computation, etc.
+A DGLayers recipe can invoke almost any Python array operation in the numpy and scipy libraries.
+It can invoke any of roughly two dozen built-in functions, including: a fast polygonize (much faster than gdal_polygonize), morphological cleaning operations, spectral indices, spectral angle mapper, class coalesce in a thematic map, dynamic range adjustment, high-quality edge computation, etc.

-Building a recipe and running DGLayers on that recipe should be considered an alternative to using the gdal-cli and gdal-cli-multiplex GBDX tasks, or building a new GBDX task, or building a GBDX workflow that chains together GBDX tasks.
-Here's why:
+Building a recipe and running DGLayers on that recipe should be considered an alternative to using the gdal-cli and gdal-cli-multiplex GBDX tasks, or building a new GBDX task, or building a new GBDX workflow that chains together GBDX tasks.
+Here are the reasons why:

+* When chaining tasks together in a GBDX workflow, each task is run on a separate EC2 instance.
+This entails a lot of I/O between EC2 and s3 as the output of one task feeds into the next.
+By contrast, DGLayers performs all its operations on a single EC2 instance and incurs no such I/O.

+* Building a new recipe for DGLayers does not involve the overhead associated with building a new GBDX task (wrapper, docker, JSON, registration, Github, etc.)

-* Compared to gdal_cli and gdal-cli-multiplex, which allow numpy calls via gdal_calc, the DGLayers task additionally allows for calls to other Python libraries (e.g., scipy).
-Additionally, DGLayers recipe syntax is more user-friendly than gdal_calc syntax.
+* Compared to gdal_cli and gdal-cli-multiplex, which allow numpy calls via gdal_calc, the DGLayers task allows for calls to other Python libraries (e.g., scipy).
+More importantly, DGLayers recipe syntax is much more user-friendly than gdal_calc syntax.

-* DGLayers better supports rapid prototyping than gdal_cli and gdal_cli_multiplex.
-(Additionally, if DG internal, you can pull docker from docker hub and prototype locally.)

-* Each GBDX task in a GBDX workflow incurs I/O between an EC2 machine and S3, whereas each function call in a DGLayers recipe incurs I/O only from the EC2 to the EC2

-* Building a new recipe for DGLayers does not involve the overhead associated with building a new GBDX task (Docker, JSON, registration, Github, etc.)
+* DGLayers auto-names all output directories and files, and for some operations, auto-generates text legend files.

 * DGLayers, when run in "batch mode", can deliver parallelism across the cores of an EC2 instance

-* DGLayers automatically names intermediate files and output files
+* DGLayers is ideally suited for rapid prototyping of new products

-Input rasters can be single band or multi-band, and of any data type. **_Input raster files can be arbitrarily large_**.
-DGLayers will decompose large rasters into strips for processing and then reassemble at the end. **_Input raster files must have .tif or .TIF endings_**.
+Input rasters can be single band or multi-band, and be of any data type. **_Input raster files can be arbitrarily large_**.
+DGLayers will decompose large rasters into strips for processing and reassemble at the end. **_Input raster files must have .tif or .TIF endings_**.

 Input raster data is presented to DGLayers in one or more input directories, each with one or more raster files.
 If there are multiple input directories, each with a single raster, then those rasters must be